 I like folding my strip in a V shape so when it cooks, it generally stays in that shape.
 They turn brown quite quickly so do watch them.
 Season with salt and set it aside.
 They make the best crunchy toppers for almost anything!

-Remove the cha lua from the packet and discard the banana leaves.
+Remove the Vietnamese ham from the packet and discard the banana leaves.
 I always slice off the end as its not perfectly shaped.
 My daughter always waits patiently for that bit and devours it in seconds!
 Then slice it to a width of about 0.5 cm, lay the cut cha lua flat on the chopping board and cut into thin strips.

 With the five spice tofu, slice them into thin strips too.